Guitar Practice and All That Jazz

 4 – Practice Time

-*Special article* Not enough time to practice?
-Read "Five Ways to Create Practice Time" on JazzGuitarLessons.net right now!
+Special article Not enough time to practice?
+Read “Five Ways to Create Practice Time” (guitar practice related) on JazzGuitarLessons.net right now.

 Here are points to keep in mind to manage your jazz guitar practice time:

 Make your guitar practice time 110% focused.
-No distractions (please re-read #1).
-The value of 30 minutes of focused practicing is greater than a whole day of mere playing (or noodling!)
+No distractions.
+The value of 30 minutes of focused practicing is greater than a whole day of mere noodling.
+Use a timer.

 According to your goals, try to play through all your chosen material each time you practice.
 If there’s an item on your list that you didn’t touch for a week, it means that you have to much on your plate.